johnzhang-tech/Autolaw/replit.md

   - **Production Ready**: JWT-based system works in development, production, mobile, and cross-origin scenarios
   - **Q&A Page Restored**: All authentication errors resolved, Q&A chat functionality working perfectly again
   - **Universal Compatibility**: Authentication now works reliably across all browsers and deployment scenarios
+- July 8, 2025. **UPDATED PRICING STRUCTURE: Complete Pricing Model Redesign**
+  - **Simplified Three-Tier System**: Starter ($0), Professional ($29), Enterprise ($59) with clear feature differentiation
+  - **Starter Plan Updates**: Changed from "25 documents/month" to "One time usage" for free forever access
+  - **Professional Plan Enhancement**: Updated to "One month system access" targeting occasional users with $29 monthly pricing
+  - **Enterprise Plan Optimization**: Reduced from $99 to $59 with "Up to 4 transactions" limit for comprehensive solution
+  - **Feature Realignment**: Updated all features across landing page, settings, and Stripe setup to match new pricing model
+  - **UI Navigation Clean-up**: Removed all secondary description text from sidebar navigation for cleaner interface
+  - **Admin Access Control**: Restricted "User Management" and "Test API" sections to admin users only
+  - **Settings Page Renamed**: Changed "Manage" to "Setting" in sidebar navigation for better user experience

 ## Recent Architectural Changes